SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 First, we use a single-purpose reducer function to assign the room with the given ID to the socket.
 Then, we pass that updated socket to another reducer function, `assign_active_room_messages/1`.
 That reducer pulls the room out of socket assigns and uses it to fetch the last ten messages.
 Finally, we create a stream for `:messages` with a value of this list of messages.
-These single-purpose reducer functions that take in a socket and annotate it with one additional key provide us with clean, re-usable LiveView code.
-They help us build narrative pipelines and can be re-used in other LiveView callbacks and event handlers.
-If you check out the full code for this live view [here](), you'll see that we implement an additional function head for the `assign_active_room` reducer and re-use it in the `mount/3` function.

-Okay, let's dive a bit deeper into streams and take a closer look at what happens when we call `stream(socket, :messages, Chat.last_ten_messages_for_room(room.id))`.
+Let's dive a bit deeper into streams and take a closer look at what happens when we call `stream(socket, :messages, Chat.last_ten_messages_for_room(room.id))`.
 Go ahead and pipe the updated socket into an `IO.inspect` like this:

 ```elixir
 def assign_active_room_messages(%{assigns: %{room: room}} = socket) do